A favicon of Discourse

 Companies Using Discourse

 Our database tracks 3,013 companies using Discourse, from open-source projects to enterprise tech giants like Siemens, Samsung, and NVIDIA that run brands that use Discourse for developer and customer communities.
+According to 6sense, Discourse holds 32.88% market share in the dedicated forum software category with over 4,102 companies, while Enlyft tracks 5,042 companies using the platform.
 Below you'll find a full list of companies using Discourse with market share, industry breakdowns, and geographic data.

 Discourse Usage Statistics

 How has Discourse's adoption changed over time?
 Discourse grew from its first detected domain in February 2013 to a peak of 3,128 active domains in November 2024.
+According to Discourse's own metrics, the platform now powers 22,000+ communities that generate 3M+ posts monthly and serve 1B+ page views per month, with the largest individual sites reaching 45M+ monthly views.
+Our domain-level crawl captures a subset of this ecosystem, as many communities run on shared discourse.org subdomains.
 The platform saw steady acceleration from 2019 onward, with active domains roughly tripling between late 2019 and late 2024.
 Growth was particularly strong during 2020-2021, when remote work pushed companies to invest in asynchronous community platforms.
-Recent months show a pullback from peak levels, typical of crawl lag in our data pipeline.
+6sense independently tracks 4,102 companies using Discourse, while Enlyft counts 5,042 companies -- both higher than our 3,013, reflecting different crawl methodologies.

 List of Companies Using Discourse